For an application, contact:

 All applicants are required to complete a supplemental application.
 The link to the supplemental application is located on the CASPA website under program materials.
 Applicants are not considered complete until the supplemental application has been received.
 Please do not contact the program to request a supplemental application.

 You can also visit CASPA on Facebook

-When students interview they will be asked to indicate whether they would prefer a seat in the Southampton group, the Stony Brook group, or if either location is acceptable.
+When students interview they will be asked to indicate whether they would prefer a seat in the Southampton group, the Health Sciences Center group, or if either location is acceptable.
 Students will be placed based on their preference in the order seats are offered.
-Once all seats are full at either location students will be offered a seat at the remaining campus location.
+Once all seats are full at either location, students will be offered a seat at the remaining campus location.

 All students take Anatomy and the Professional Practice Issues course together at the Stony Brook HSC in the summer, then the Southampton students begin fall classes in a newly renovated space on the Southampton campus dedicated to the PA Program.
-There will be additional faculty and staff dedicated to the Southampton Campus, but faculty at each location will teach both groups of students simultaneously for lecture-based sessions via live interactive video teleconferencing (in either direction).
+Faculty at each location will teach both groups of students simultaneously for lecture-based sessions via live interactive video teleconferencing (in either direction).
 Small group or “lab” sessions will have dedicated faculty at each location.
 We anticipate the entire class at both locations will have combined experiences 1-2 times each month at either campus.
 Campus bus services will provide transportation for these activities for students who wish to take advantage of this service.